1. Use Cases

 Authentication Flow Actions

-In modern service architectures many such things can be achieved with only authentication and during authentication that have previously needed pre-provisioning or user data synchronisation before user can access a service.
+In modern service architectures many such things that have previously required pre-provisioning or user data synchronisation before user can access the service, can be achieved with only authentication and during authentication.
 Olevi, powered by Shibboleth IdP, can do Actions during authentication flow to fulfill tasks that have traditionally been handled using Identity Management Systems (IdM) or syncing and replication services.
 There are two main possibilities:

 - authentication flow Context-Check intecept mechanism